GerHobbelt/mupdf/docs/Notes/Weirdness Extraordinaire - strange discoveries while hunting for smaller static linked executables.md

 Usually this stuff happens when you've got some wicked "check and init all the supported libraries" startup code somewhere, but an initial scan through the 70K+ MAP references didn't reveal anything obviously suspicious -- of course, there's a 70K sized forest to go through, so chances are you'll miss it, but anyway: this called for a different approach.

-AFAICT there are not tools or flags to tell (or second-guess) a linker to produce a full-fledged dependency map/dump, so you can traverse that dependency graph to find out **why in God's name** some embedded fonts made it into this executable, for example.
+AFAICT there are no tools or flags to tell (or second-guess) a linker to produce a full-fledged dependency map/dump, so you can traverse that dependency graph to find out **why in God's name** some embedded fonts made it into this executable, for example.
 The *hard* part is coming up with an obscure and insensible enough reference and then somehow (sweat & tears & manual searches, a.k.a. *effort* required) dig up where the naughty boy is located that caused that part of the bloat.

 With 50-odd Megabytes you can bet there'll be several naughty boys, but let's start with finding **one**, shall we?

 After a few duds (too many dependents at some point, so a bad pick, try another...) we settled on `pdf_document_handler` because `wxw-samples-console` *definitely* wasn't going to allude to doing some PDF document I/O work.

-First off, `pdf_document_handler` is a `struct`, a *global*, and (very) old bad experiences surfaced: we **do** have all projects set up compile every *function* to its own, independent *segment*, so a linker *should* have an easy time to discard the useless ones, even if they shared a source file once.
-But *globals*, particularly ones with *function references* stored in them, sometimes have been nasty to me, so a quick hack is to wrap that one in its own little getter function (still a `static`, but now `pdf_document_handler` would be a variable *internal* to that getter function) and patching the codebase at thee few spots where it is referenced to properly use the new getter function.
+First off, `pdf_document_handler` is a `struct`, a *global*, and (very) old bad experiences surfaced: we **do** have all projects set up to compile every *function* to its own, independent *segment*, so a linker *should* have an easy time to discard the useless ones, even if they shared a source file once.
+But *globals*, particularly ones with *function references* stored in them, sometimes have been nasty to me, so a quick hack is to wrap that one in its own little getter function (still a `static`, but now `pdf_document_handler` would be a variable *internal* to that getter function) and patching the codebase at the few spots where it is referenced to properly use the new getter function.

 Result: no change.
 Linker still produces a humongous binary and my new `__get_pdf_document_handler` nicely features in the updated MAP file.
 Dang!